Prime Healthcare

-Prime Healthcare is a for-profit headquartered in Ontario, California.
-It was established in 2001 by chairman and CEO Prem Reddy, and operates 51 hospitals in 14 states.
+Prime Healthcare is a for-profit healthcare company headquartered in Ontario, California.
+It was established in 2001 by chairman and CEO Prem Reddy, and in 2026 operated 55 hospitals in 15 states.

 History

 Prime Healthcare Services began in 1985 when Prem Reddy founded Desert Valley Medical Group in Victorville, California.
 In 1992, Reddy established Primecare Medical Group, and two years after he started building Desert Valley Hospital in Victorville.

 In 1998, PrimeCare Medical Group and Desert Valley Medical Group were sold to PhyCor, a Tennessee‑based publicly traded company.
 In 2001, Reddy founded Prime Healthcare Services and reacquired Desert Valley Hospital.

 Between 2005 and 2012, Prime Healthcare acquired a number of hospitals in California, including Chino Valley Medical Center, Sherman Oaks Hospital, Montclair Hospital Medical Center, and Huntington Beach Hospital.

 The company also acquired a number of hospitals between 2013 and 2020 in other locations across the United States, including Lower Bucks Hospital in Pennsylvania, Saint Mary's Regional Medical Center (Reno, Nevada), and St. Mary's General Hospital (Passaic, New Jersey).

 On March 1, 2025, Prime Healthcare acquired eight Chicago-area hospitals and seven senior living and care facilities from Ascension.
+Several of these acquisitions were actually by Prime Healthcare's not-for-profit operating subsidiary, Prime Healthcare Foundation.

 Operations

-Prime Healthcare operates 51 acute care hospitals in 14 states.
-The hospital network has over 45,000 employees and physicians and more than 8,700 patient beds.
+In 2026, Prime Healthcare operated 55 acute care hospitals in 15 states.
+The hospital network has over 60,000 employees and physicians and more than 8,700 patient beds.
 Prime Healthcare's corporate headquarters is in Ontario, California.

+21 of Prime Healthcare's hospitals operate under the Prime Healthcare Foundation, a 501(c)(3) nonprofit public charity.